clan-lol/clan-homepage/content/docs/overview/index.md

 ### Base-OS

 Initially, we will utilize NixOS as the foundational operating system for hosting network-specific virtual machines.
 Presently, the installation process of NixOS involves advanced  technical knowledge, including a degree of proficiency in its unique programming language.
-However, our solution "Hi, Boss" aims to simplify this process, enabling even non-technical individuals to successfully install the system.
+However, our solution cLan aims to simplify this process, enabling even non-technical individuals to successfully install the system.

 Several approaches can be considered to simplify the Base OS installation process: